Contents

 conn = sqlite3.connect('mysqlite.db')

-Example 2: Create a Connection Object to Database in memory using sqlite3
+2. Create a Connection to a Database in Memory

 Python Program